 IPO Fee Litigation.
-On March 26, 2003, defendants filed a motion to dismiss both the purchaser and issuer class actions on grounds of implied immunity.
+On June 24, 2003, defendants filed a supplemental brief supporting their motion to dismiss the purchaser class action on the further ground of standing.
+On June 26, 2003, the court denied defendants' motion to dismiss both the purchaser class action and the issuer class action on grounds of implied immunity.